mugsiemx/belly-button-challenge/README.md

 -Push the above changes to GitHub.
 -Deploy the new repository to GitHub Pages.
 Instructions for coding:
-1. Use the D3 library to read in samples.json from the URL https://2u-data-curriculum-team.s3.amazonaws.com/dataviz-classroom/v1.1/14-Interactive-Web-Visualizations/02-Homework/samples.json.
+1. This program works in two ways, the code to: Use the D3 library to read in samples.json from the URL https://2u-data-curriculum-team.s3.amazonaws.com/dataviz-classroom/v1.1/14-Interactive-Web-Visualizations/02-Homework/samples.json has been commented out and the local file, /data/samples.json, is used as the deployment to GitHub Pages failed with the call directly to the URL.
+This program will run as long as only one method is chosen and saved.
 2. Create a horizontal bar chart with a dropdown menu to display the top 10 OTUs found in that individual.
     --Use sample_values as the values for the bar chart.
     --Use otu_ids as the labels for the bar chart.